SimonKefas/multistep-form/README.md

-# **Multistep Form with Conditional Navigation, Progress Bar, and Enhanced Features**
+# **Multistep Form with Conditional Navigation, Keyboard Support, and Progress Bar**

-This README provides a comprehensive guide on implementing a multistep form with conditional logic, restricted forward navigation, a progress bar, and additional features like keyboard navigation and support for Webflow's editing environment.
+This README provides a comprehensive guide on implementing a multistep form with conditional logic, restricted forward navigation, keyboard support, and a progress bar.
 The script allows for complex forms where steps can be shown or hidden based on user input, users cannot skip required steps by clicking ahead, and a progress bar visually indicates the user's progress through the form.

 ---